Undergraduate Courses

 in person

-Sports are a central part of many people's lives, but despite the popularity and ubiquity across cultures and histories, there are still a number of questions about it that we've yet to answer.
-Unit one begins with the nature of sports: Can we define what a sport is?
-How are sports similar to and different from games and other forms of art?
-What is distinctive about sports?
-In unit two we’ll look at the value of sports and its relationship to wellbeing: Why do sports contribute so highly to the wellbeing of so many people?
-What role do sports have within a happy and flourishing life?
-Are sports especially useful in teaching ethics or other cultural values?
-In unit three we'll spend some time looking at ethical issues unique to sports: How should we understand fairness and cheating?
-How do these considerations bear on “doping,” or other drug use, in sports?
-Should collegiate athletes be paid?
-Should sports be politicized or is it by its very nature political?
-How do considerations of sex, gender, race, ethnicity, and discrimination intersect with sports?
+Sport is a central part of many people's lives, but despite the popularity and ubiquity across cultures and histories, there are still a number of questions about it that we've yet to answer.
+In this course, we'll be investigating the philosophy of sport in a broadly thematic way.
+Unit one begins with the nature of sport: what constitutes a sport?
+How is sport different from games?
+In unit two we look at the value of sport and its relationship to wellbeing: why does sport contribute so highly to the wellbeing of so many people?
+What role does sport have within a happy and flourishing life?
+In unit three we'll spend some time looking at ethical issues that seem to arise uniquely within sport: how should we understand fairness and cheating?
+How do these considerations bear on drug use in sport?
+Should sport be politicized or is it by its very nature political?
+How do considerations of sex, gender, race, ethnicity, and discrimination intersect with sport?
 In addressing these questions we'll draw on insights from a wide range of subjects including philosophy, psychology, and exercise science.

 in person